A Singapore Government Agency Website How to identify

 Autonomous universities

-The 6 autonomous universities provide a wide range of academic, research, work-learn and student life options to cater to students' diverse interests and learning styles.
+The 6 autonomous universities provide a wide range of academic, research, work-learn, and student life programmes that cater to students' diverse interests and learning styles.

-• Applied-degree pathway, where students receive more hands-on experience and industry exposure as part of their university education.
+• Universities offering applied degree programmes, allowing students to receive more hands-on experience and industry exposure as part of their university education.

 Explore the AUs